 - Protect United Nations personnel from explosive threats

 Following the outbreak of conflict in 2012, explosive hazards have become a threat in Mali, with a broad-ranging, detrimental impact on safety and freedom of movement in the central and northern parts of the country.

 This contamination hampers the delivery of humanitarian assistance, access to livelihoods and economic recovery of the population, return of refugees and displaced persons, in addition to threatening the lives of civilians.
 The use of improvised explosive devices by perpetrators of violence in Mali also impedes stabilization efforts.

 Mine action to protect civilians and support the humanitarian sector

-As national coordinator for mine action, the Mine Action Service implements, supports and coordinates humanitarian activities which include: survey, marking and clearance of prioritized dangerous areas; explosive hazard risk education; victim assistance and armed violence reduction.
+As national coordinator for mine action, the Mine Action Service implements, supports and coordinates humanitarian activities which include: explosive hazard risk education; victim assistance and armed violence reduction; survey, marking and clearance of prioritized dangerous areas.

-MINUSMA also provides mine action services when required to humanitarian actors to help improving access to populations living in areas potentially contaminated.
+MINUSMA also provides mine action services, when required, to humanitarian actors to help improving access to populations living in potentially contaminated areas.